Palau Blaugrana

 Palau Blaugrana ([pəˈlaw ˌβlawˈɣɾanə], meaning in English "Blue and Garnet Palace") is an arena in Barcelona, Catalonia, Spain, belonging to FC Barcelona.
 The 7,585 seating capacity arena is home to the basketball, handball, roller hockey, and futsal divisions of FC Barcelona.
-Palau Blaugrana is located between Mini Estadi and the Camp Nou.
+Palau Blaugrana is located in the same complex that houses the Camp Nou stadium.

-There's also an awards showcase and pro-shop inside.

 History

 Built in 1971, the stadium originally held 5,696 spectators, but the facility was remodeled in 1994, to fit the current capacity of 7,585.
 During the 1992 Summer Olympics, the arena hosted several events, including roller hockey, taekwondo and judo.
 The arena's main court area was renovated in 2016.

 Retired numbers

 Several basketball, handball, roller hockey and futsal players have had their jerseys retired: